History of Rennes: Middle Ages

 From the 5th century, Bretons occupied the western part of the Armorican peninsula, which was resultantly known as Brittany (i.e. Little Britain), while the Franks took the rest of Armorica.
 To contain the expansion and avoid Breton incursions, the Carolingians instituted a Breton March or frontier province, composed of the counties of Rennes, Nantes and Vannes.
 These marches were entirely absorbed by the Kingdom of Brittany in the 9th century, with Rennes becoming fully Breton in 851.
 Throughout Brittany's existence as an independent state - first as a kingdom and then as a duchy - Rennes generally was considered to be one of three cities acting as the territory's capital, the others being Nantes and Vannes, with Rennes Cathedral being the coronation site for the dukes of Brittany.

 During the Breton War of Succession (1356–57), Henry of Grosmont (duke of Lancaster), cousin of the English king, laid siege to Rennes, but Bertrand du Guesclin penetrated the city and commandeered the resistance with ultimate victory.
 After nearly a year, Lancaster abandoned the English siege in 1357.

 In 1491, the French army of Charles VIII, led by General Louis II de la Trémoille, unsuccessfully attacked Rennes.
 Mass graves of people who have died during the siege were discovered in 2021.
 Brittany having already capitulated elsewhere, Rennes alone resisted.
 The defenders of Rennes were determined to resist to the death, but the Duchess Anne of Brittany chose instead to negotiate.
 The resulting treaty of Rennes of 15 November 1491 dictated her marriage to Charles VIII and brought Brittany into the French kingdom.
 Anne zealously guarded Brittany's autonomy and the treaty promised that justice would continue to be dispensed according to practices, usages and customs maintained and observed heretofore.
 Furthermore, he promised the continuation of the Parlement of Brittany which met in February–April 1493, September 1494 and September 1495.

+In 1534 Brittany became more fully connected with France and becomes the Province of Brittany.

 In 1720, a major fire destroyed all timber framing houses in the northern part of the city.
 The rebuilding was made of stone, on a grid plan.
+The Hôtel de Ville was completed in 1743.